 The wine market in India thriving with many national wine brands also entering the market giving tough competition to the established international brands.
 Winemaking is an art and it takes extensive research and efforts to come up with a winning wine preparation.

 Wine is one of the most widely consumed alcoholic drinks globally as it has many known health benefits.
 Due to the presence of omega-3 fatty acids, it can help in improving metabolism and aid in weight loss.
 It can also prevent cancer by stopping the growth of cancerous cells.
 Unlike other alcoholic drinks, wine helps in improving liver health & also known to be good for your heart.

 Red wines are made from dark, purple, or red grapes.
-The process of manufacturing similar to white wines, but the grape skin and seeds are left with the juice to ferment for achieving the desired alcohol levels.
-This process known as maceration, lend tannin flavor to the red wine.
-Most red wine aged before bottling for sale in the market.
-Red wines best paired with red meat and seafood.
+The process of manufacturing is similar to white wines, but the grape skin and seeds are left with the juice to ferment for achieving the desired alcohol levels.
+This process known as maceration lends tannin flavor to the red wine.
+Most red wine is aged before bottling for sale in the market.
+Red wines are best paired with red meat and seafood.

 1. Charosa Selections Sauvignon Blanc